syncopatedstudios/synconix/README.md

   - "/opt/sonic-pi/bin"
 ```

-If you want, you can have multiple hosts with a need for different aliases, put those in hosts_vars and they will be appended to ~/.aliases
+If you want, if you have multiple hosts with a need for different aliases on each one, put those in hosts_vars and set a task to append them to ~/.aliases

 ```yaml
 aliases:
   - h="history 1"
 ```

-After you're finished with that, you might want to add some environment variables for ansible to work with.
+After you're finished with that, ask yourself "Did I turn off the oven?"
+Then think about what environment variables you might want to set for ansible to work with.
 Open [soundbot.yml](soundbot.yml) to set the environment path Ansible will use.
+For this you will need to know how [playbook filters](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html) work.

 ```yaml
 - hosts: all